GSE79/TTDS/Services.md

 - Industrial Systems
 ### Sustaining Engineering
  TTDS engineers apply their education and experience toward acheiving your goals.
- - Electronics, Hardware, PCBs, Smart Sensors
+ - IT Infrastructure and Networks
- - Electronics, Firmware, Software, User Interface
+ - Controllers and Control Systems
- -
+ - Connectivity Systems and Gateways